-The coronavirus pandemic is entering a new stage of global spread.
-More than 125,000 people have been infected, and more than 4,500 have died across more than 100 countries where cases have been reported.
-The outbreak has generated a frenzy of activity related to telehealth.
+The COVID-19 pandemic has generated a frenzy of activity related to telehealth.
 Payors are increasingly extending coverage; health systems are mobilizing quickly to expand programs; and telehealth companies are seeing rapid increases in demand.
 As more and more patients with symptoms seek treatment, the virus could spread rapidly in health care settings.
 Telehealth offers unique capacity for remote screening, triage, and treatment, and it could be a powerful tool for reducing transmission of the disease to and among health care workers and patients who are not infected.

 How Telehealth Works